On a Personal Note

 ..or check out this slide show.

 In May 2004, Tom was a member of a team of ten TREK USA runners, accompanied by their capable support crew that ran 3,372 miles, through 12 states in 24 days in a relay-style format to benefit five children’s charities.
 This San Francisco to Boston run raised over $300,000 for children’s charities.
-Read the daily log of their adventure.
+Check out the adventure!